-On the recommendation of the Faculty Senate, Provost Shirley Willihnganz has approved the following guidelines for student absences excused by reason of participation in university-sanctioned events.
+On the recommendation of the Faculty Senate, the provost approved the following guidelines for student absences excused by reason of participation in university-sanctioned events.
 These guidelines replace the Faculty Senate statement of July 8, 1998 and the revised policy of September 6, 2006.
+Revised Fall 2018.

 Resolved by the Faculty Senate, June 6, 2012:

 Although each college, school, or academic unit of the University of Louisville creates its own regulations concerning class attendance, all units hold students responsible for materials covered, lectures given, papers due, exams scheduled, or other evaluative measures administered.
 The academy requires student participation in the learning process, measurement of student progress, and the fulfillment of basic course requirements.

 However, because the university recognizes that educational experiences extend beyond the classroom and campus, faculty must be flexible with students who are acting as official representatives of the university, or participating in university-sanctioned events or activities that require absence from class.
 A university sanctioned event or activity shall be one in which a student represents the university to external constituencies in academic or extra-curricular activities.
 These include but are not limited to student government congresses, intercollegiate athletic and debate contests, music competitions, academic meetings, and conferences.
 The deans, the student government association, or faculty sponsors of recognized student organizations may petition the provost to designate other events or categories of events as university-sanctioned.